dbExpression-team/dbExpression/docs/add-database-function.md

 We'll use the Floor database function as an example.
 The Floor database function accepts any numeric data type, and returns the same data type.
 So, an input value of ```3.1415m``` would result in ```3.0m```.
-The Floor database function therefore extends the abstract DataTypeFunctionExpression type as it is not perform aggregation on data, nor does it change the return data type.
+The Floor database function therefore extends the abstract ```DataTypeFunctionExpression``` type as it is does not perform aggregation on data, nor does it change the return data type.

 1. The first step is to create the base level concrete classes, with appropriate constructors.
 The Floor database function works on any numeeric data type, so we will need the following concrete classes (under Expression/_Function/_DataType/_Floor):